 Powers could understand that more parking may be needed for employees.
 He did not know how restricting the lot to employee parking could be enforced.
-The applicant knew that the property is zoned R-1 when it was purchased.
+The applicant knew that the property is zoned R-1.
 Changing the zoning from residential to commercial would change the character of the neighborhood.